Rajneeshgangwar/LoginSignupAPI/README.md

 # LoginSignupAPI

-This is simple Login and Signup API using .NET core
+This is simple Login and Signup API using .NET core and Questions bulk saving API and get questions List based on Filter according to need

 add your database configuration in connection string in appsetting.json file